Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 Dgosling and DestroyedClone for helping me with the Stone Wisps

 ## Changelog
+## '1.4.5' Totally Didn't forget about adding this to 1.4.4
+- Tweaked the following Variants

+	- Incinerating Elder Lemurian

+		* 750% Damage -> 200% Damage

+		* 5 Brilliant Behemoths -> 2 Brilliant Behemoths

+		* Now has 20 Focus Crystals

 ### '1.4.4' *Shrug*
 - Fixed missing R2API dependency.
 Mod should load now without needing to depend on another mod that loads ArtifactAPI